What do I do next?

 If your pet has passed away at a Veterinary Hospital that has partnered with us (please view Friendships at the bottom of this website), then you don’t have to do anything.
 The caring staff at the hospital will help you fill out our Secure Id Forms and will notify us immediately.
 We will respond to that hospital as soon as possible to care for your pet.
 If you wish to call us directly please feel free to do so (321-254-3333).

 If your pet has passed away at home please know that you can always bring your pet directly to us, but due to the delicate and sensitive nature of our business, we kindly request that you call ahead to schedule an appointment.
-Our office hours are Monday - Friday 8:30am - 5:00pm We are Available 24/7/365 for you, please call 321-254-3333.
+Our office hours are Due to Covid-19 please call our office for an appointment.
+We are available 24/7/365 to help you Please call 321-254-3333.
 After hours appointments are available upon request.
 We can also come to your home and one of our Pet Funeral Directors will transfer your pet from your home to our facility.

 Guiding you through the loss of your pet… because your pet is part of the family.